- Must visit

 Discover the best of Zagreb — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Zagreb trip today.

-Zagreb’s central square and main meeting point, surrounded by historic facades, shops, and transport connections.
-Essential for first-time visitors.
+Lively central square and Zagreb’s main meeting point, surrounded by historic facades, shops, and easy access to major sights.

-Baked or boiled pastry filled with fresh cheese and sour cream, one of Zagreb's signature comfort dishes from the Hrvatsko Zagorje region.
+Štrukli are baked or boiled pastry parcels filled with fresh cheese and sour cream, a signature dish of Zagreb and Hrvatsko Zagorje served from snack to dessert.

 Tipping is appreciated but not mandatory.
-In restaurants, round up or leave about 5-10% for good service.
-Round up for taxis.
-Small tips are optional in cafes and for hotel staff.
+Round up in cafes and taxis, or leave 5-10% in restaurants for good service.

 Find answers to the most common questions about traveling from Barcelona to Zagreb by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Zagreb, this guide helps you travel smarter and with confidence.